jaytimm/google-ngrams-and-r/README.md

 ### 5 Exploring collocates historically

 With PPMI matrices, we can now investigate historical collocation patterns.
-I have developed a simple function for extracting network structures from square sparse matrices for a given form or set of forms, dubbed `lexvarsdatr::lvdr_extract_network`.
+I have developed a simple function for extracting (sub-) network structures from square sparse matrices for a given form or set of forms, dubbed `lexvarsdatr::lvdr_extract_network`.
 Output inlcudes a list of nodes and edges structured to play nice with the `tidygraph`/`ggraph` network plotting paradigm.

-**Nodes** include search term(s) and feature collocates with PPMI values &gt;= the value specified by the `tf_min` parameter.
-For searches that include multiple terms, features are assigned a primary collocate based on the relative strength of PPMI values. **Edges** include search term-feature collocates (again, &gt;=`tf_min`), as well as feature-feature collocates with PPMI values &gt;= `ff_min`.
+The number of nodes (per term) to include in the network is specified by the n parameter, ie, the n highest scoring features associated with a term from a term-feature matrix.
+Term-nodes and feature-nodes are distinguished in the output for visualization purposes.
+If multiple terms are specified, nodes are filtered to the strongest (ie, primary) term-feature relationships (to remove potential duplicates).
+Edges include the n-highest scoring term-feature associations for specified terms, as well as the n most frequent node-node associations per node (term & feature).

+Note: In general, it probably makes more sense to use the `igraph` package for extracting subgraphs from larger networks.
+The approach presented here is super-informal & aimed at quick visualization, as opposed to investigating, eg, more formal network properties.

 Here, we build a network structure for a set of forms with some overlapping semantic structure.
-Note: It probably makes more sense to use the `igraph` package for extracting subgraphs from larger networks, 1/19/20.

 ``` r
 search1 <-  c('SPREAD',